ealvizouri/react-devices-client/README.md

 <img src="https://i.imgur.com/Gbes3xT.png" />

 ## 🔧 Running End-to-End Testing <a name = "e2e_testing"></a>

+`NOTE: Make sure the server is running before running this test.`

 Open a new terminal window/tab.
 From the root's directory folder, go to the ninjaone-client folder